SEO Guide to Creating a Website Uptime Monitor Using Python

 0 0 * * SUN /usr/bin/python3 PATH_TO_SCRIPT/filename.py > PATH_TO_FILE/FILENAME.log 2>&1

-Save the crontab file and you’re good to go!
-Just note, your computer needs to be on at the time the cronjob is set to run.
+Save the crontab file and you’re done.
+Remember your machine must be powered on at the scheduled time for the cronjob to run.

 Conclusion

-So there you have it! you can rest easy knowing your websites are up and running!
-If not, you’ll know about it.
+So there you have it!
+You can rest easier knowing your websites are monitored.
+If a site goes down, you’ll receive a notification.
 I even found an SMS module you can try to send your phone an SMS message.
-Naturally, the next step would be to tap into the database with another script or existing application to display or further analyze the data.
-Please follow me on Twitter for feedback and showcasing interesting ways to extend the script.
+The natural next step is to build a dashboard or other tooling that reads the database for display or analysis.
+Please follow me on Twitter for feedback and to see interesting extensions of the script.
 Enjoy!

 But wait!
-We’re not done, coming soon, we’re going to extend this script to include how to create an LED monitor board and LCD screen using Raspberry Pi that lets you visually know if your site is up or down!
+We’re not done—coming soon I’ll show how to extend this script to drive an LED monitor board and an LCD screen on a Raspberry Pi so you can visually confirm whether sites are up.
 Stay tuned!

 Uptime Monitor FAQ